rwang14/implant/README.md

 Download the R package:
 devtools::install_github("rwang14/implant")

-Note: You R Version should be >=3.6.3
+Note: Your R Version should be >=3.6.3

 On Github, you can: